trane-project/trane/src/data/course_generator/improvisation/course_instructions.md

 ## Tools

+### Lilypond

+Passages in the official improvisation courses are written using the plain-text Lilypond format.
+See the [Lilypond](./lilypond.md) section for more information.

 ### SoundSlice

-The passages in this course are declared as links to a SoundSlice page.
+The passages in this course can also be declared as links to a SoundSlice page.
 SoundSlice is a great tool that lets you play, loop, and transpose a musical score.
-It's used in this course since it already provides many of the functionalities that are needed for the exercises.
+It's not used in the course since it is a proprietary tool and requires online access, but it is a great tool, and you are free to use it in your own courses.
+There is no native integration with SoundSlice, but you can easily add a Markdown file with the link to the SoundSlice as its content.

 ### Melodear